 Increase in bleeding risk — The major safety concern with the use of all antithrombotic agents is the increased risk of bleeding, especially major bleeding, which includes events that require hospitalization, transfusion, surgery, or involves particularly sensitive anatomic locations.
 Intracranial hemorrhage (ICH) is the most serious bleeding complication since the likelihood of mortality or subsequent major disability is substantially higher than bleeding at other sites .
 In most contemporary studies, this risk is about 0.2 to 0.4 percent per year, or perhaps slightly higher.
 While this risk is not trivial, it is substantially lower than the risk of ischemic stroke in the vast majority of AF patients with CHA2DS2-VASc >=2 who are not anticoagulated.
 (See "Risk of intracerebral bleeding in patients treated with anticoagulants".)

 Overanticoagulation with warfarin (as defined as an international normalized ratio greater than 3), prior stroke, and increasing patient age are three of the most important predictors of major bleeding, including ICH [13,20-22].
 The risk of bleeding in contemporary practice was evaluated in a cohort of over 16,000 patients who received a diagnosis of AF between 2005 and 2010.
 The incidence of major bleeding with current, recent, past, or no warfarin exposure was 3.8, 4.5, 2.7, and 2.9 per 100 patient-years, respectively .
 However, major bleeding was the sum of ICH, extracranial bleeding, and gastrointestinal bleeding.
 We think that most patients would want to balance the risk of reduction in ischemic stroke with the increase in ICH, not with a gastrointestinal bleed or other less serious bleeding.
 Thus, in this study and others, the annual risk of ICH in patients with AF who are not anticoagulated is estimated to be 0.2 percent; that risk approximately doubles with anticoagulation with warfarin [14,17].
-Most studies have shown that the risk of ICH with the newer oral anticoagulants may be less than half of that with warfarin.
+Most studies have shown that the risk of ICH with the non-vitamin K oral anticoagulants (NOACs; both direct thrombin and factor Xa inhibitors) may be less than half of that with warfarin.
 (See "Risk of intracerebral bleeding in patients treated with anticoagulants", section on 'Dabigatran, rivaroxaban, apixaban'.)

 ASSESSING INDIVIDUAL PATIENT RISK — Although tools (eg, risk scores for assessing the benefit from stroke reduction or the increase in bleeding risk with anticoagulation) are available, these instruments do not have a high predictive ability.
 This is likely due to at least two reasons: The patient risk factors entered into the tools are not equivalent in terms of the event rate associated with them AND the risk associated with many of the risk factors represents a range.
 For example, in the CHA2DS2-VASc risk model (table 1), age 65 to 74 years is one risk factor.
 However, the risk of a 65-year-old man is lower than that for a 74-year-old, perhaps by a significant amount.
 The same logic applies to any bleeding risk score.
 (See 'Estimating bleeding risk' below.)